Charged bosons made of fermions in a solid state system without Cooper pairing: Abstract

 \section{Abstract}

-We report experimental evidence for charged boson states in a solid without Cooper pairing, based on attaching two free carriers to an exciton in a semiconducting system.
-Theoretical calculations show that this type of complex is stable in bilayer systems next to a parallel metal layer.
-Our experimental measurements on structures made using two different materials show a new spectral line at the predicted energy, if and only if all the required conditions for this complex are fulfilled, including a parallel metal layer that significantly screens the repulsive interaction between the like-charge carriers, and with the predicted dependence on the distance to the metal layer.
-This suggests a new path for pursuing room temperature superconductivity without Cooper pairing.
+Two-dimensional monolayer structures of transition metal dichalogenides (TMDs) have been shown to allow many higher-order excitonic bound states, including trions (charged excitons), biexcitons (excitonic molecules), and charged biexcitons.
+We report here experimental evidence and the theoretical basis for a new bound excitonic complex, consisting two free carriers bound to an exciton in a bilayer structure.
+Our experimental measurements on structures made using two different materials show a new spectral line at the predicted energy with two different TMD materials (MoSe$_2$ and WSe$_2$) with both $n$- and $p$-doping, if and only if all the required theoretical conditions for this complex are fulfilled, in particular, only in the presence of a parallel metal layer that significantly screens the repulsive interaction between the like-charge carriers.
+Because these four-carrier bound states are charged bosons, they could eventually be the basis for a new path to superconductivity without Cooper pairing.

-In 1954, Schafroth \cite{schafroth} proposed that a Bose condensate of charged bosons should also be a superconductor.
-Although this ended up not being the explanation of the well known BCS superconductors, the argument is fundamentally sound.
-Work over the past two decades has suggested the existence of ``preformed pairs'' in known superconductors \cite{edelman}, but the evidence for that charged-boson state is still debated.
-In 1996, V.I.
-Yudson \cite{yudson} proposed a way to produce a charged boson by attaching two free charges to an exciton in a semiconductor bilayer structure, to make a ``quaternion,'' or ``tetramer.''
-While that state was never observed in III-V semiconductors, it is predicted to be stable in structures made with monolayers of transition metal dichalcogenide (TMD) materials.
-Because many TMD materials have very high exciton binding energy, it is possible that these charged bosons can even be stable at room temperature in some structures.